NikhilaGurusinghe/DukeOfEdinburgh/AlligatorCreek.md

 # Alligator Creek - 28 to 29 July, 2018

-This was my first ever hike into the Australian wilderness.
+This was my first ever hike into the Australian wilderness and I really enjoyed it.
 The hike we did was very dense in shrubbery and the terrain was very variable with some areas being flat, whilst others tended to be hilly and uneven.
-The environment is very quiet with not a lot of sounds, I compared it to the scenes in Jurassic Park, where there also is dense bush.
-The quietness reminded me of a different plant, like Mars.
+The environment is very quiet with not a lot of sounds, I compared it to the scenes in Jurassic Park, where there also is dense bush and a whole lot of nothing.
+The quietness was what I would imagine being on a different plant, such as Mars, would be like.

 ## Journey participants